-In April, 2019, OmniSeq entered into a series of transactions by and between the Center, Laboratory Corporation of America (LapCorp) and certain other holders of equity security of OmniSeq (collectively the "Parties"), whereby LabCorp agreed to acquire an additional equity position in OmniSeq.
+In April 2019, OmniSeq entered into a series of transactions by and between the Center, Laboratory Corporation of America (LabCorp) and certain other holders of equity security of OmniSeq (collectively the "Parties"), whereby LabCorp agreed to acquire an additional equity position in OmniSeq.
 As part of this transaction, the Center agreed to sell all of its Series B preferred shares in OmniSeq for approximately \$5,400, including accrued dividends.
 In addition, OmniSeq agreed to repurchase a portion (approximately 9.7 million shares) of the Center's Series A preferred shares in OmniSeq effective June 1, 2019, for a total of \$4,500, (including accrued dividends), after which OmniSeq retired the repurchased shares.
 Total cash proceeds received by the Center a result of these transactions was \$9,972.
 The series A and B preferred shares were purchased by LabCorp and OmniSeq at \$0.36 per share resulting in a total gain of \$20,430, \$12,400 of which is related to the remeasurement of RPCI's retained equity interest in OmniSeq.
 The gain is recognized as a non-operating gain in the consolidated statement of revenues, expenses, and net position.
-The effect of these transactions resulted in the Center owning approximately 34.4 million shares of OmniSeq's Series A preferred stock, for a total ownership stake in OmniSeq of approximately 35%.
+The effect of these transactions resulted in the Center owning approximately 35%.
 In addition, the Center agreed to retain a total of three of the seven seats on OmniSeq's board of directors.
 Accordingly, after the consummation of these transactions, the Center ceased to have a controlling financial interest in OmniSeq, resulting in the need to deconsolidate OmniSeq from the Center's consolidated financial statements.
-The effect to the Center's consolidated financial statements, which are recognized in the year ending March 31, 2020, is as follows:
+The effect to the Center's consolidated financial statements, which were recognized in the year ending March 31, 2020, was as follows: